 The leaves of the black elder plant have similar properties to those of the flowers, though their infusion is less pleasant due to their pungent smell.

-The liber, that is to say, the inner bark of the trunk and branches has purgative and diuretic properties.
-It has been used since ancient times for edema (retention of fluids) and dropsy (retention of fluids in the whole body), and ascites (accumulation of fluids in the abdominal cavity).
+The liber, that is, the inner bark of the trunk and branches, has purgative and diuretic properties.
+It has been used since ancient times for edema (retention of fluids), dropsy (retention of fluids in the whole body), and ascites (accumulation of fluids in the abdominal cavity).

 The berries of the black elder plant contain organic acids, sugar, vitamin C, and a cyanogenic glycoside (sambunigrin), whose toxicity is uncertain, but when taken in moderate amounts, is harmless.
 Due to their composition, they have stimulating and laxative properties.